About

 Why Paper Dolls?

 Why anything?
-As a child growing up in an era just prior to the action figure boom, my brothers and I used to build whole sets of dolls to stage elaborate scenes.
-Medieval knights and skeleton warriors–inspired by Jason and the Argonauts–were our favorite subjects, to be followed by a legion of Star Wars characters.
+As a child growing up in an era just prior to the action figure boom, my brothers and I built whole sets of dolls to stage elaborate scenes.
+Medieval knights and skeleton warriors–inspired by Jason and the Argonauts–were our favorite subjects.
 We copied illustrations out of picture books and made clothes to fit them.
 Once we drew and cut an entire set of spotty dogs from 101 Dalmatians, complete with a folding getaway truck to haul them.
 Literally all 101 of them.

 Sadly, none of these abominations (abominable, but made with love) survived our childhood.
 The nature of ephemera, alas, is that it is ephemeral.
-Nevertheless I have continued to make new paper toys well into the 21st century (aren’t you lucky?).
-And these days movies and other media still inspire me.
-Expect to see comic book superheroes and villains, TV and movie characters, historical fashions, and other random stuff from around the web.
+Nevertheless continued to make new paper toys well into the 21st century (aren’t you lucky?).
+These days other random media still inspires me.

 Where are the Dang Tabs?